GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

     to edit the file and make changes; otherwise you can set it to false which yields a somewhat slimmer PostScript file [false].

+.. _PS_CONVERT:

+**PS_CONVERT**
+    Comma-separated list of optional module arguments that we should supply when :doc:`psconvert` is called implicitly under modern mode [].
+    Ignored when psconvert is called on the command line explicitly.
+	The option arguments must be listed without their leading option hyphen.

 .. _PS_IMAGE_COMPRESS:

 **PS_IMAGE_COMPRESS**